Distinguished categories and the Zilber-Pink conjecture: Connected mixed Shimura varieties

 Proposition \ref{prop:axiomsformsv} will allow us to forget the very technical definition of a connected (mixed) Shimura variety (of Kuga type) for a large part of this article and work only with the axioms \ref{ax:1} to \ref{ax:4}.

 We conclude this section with some definitions and a proposition concerning Shimura morphisms.

 \begin{defn} Let $\phi$ be a Shimura morphism $(P,X^+,\Gamma)\to (Q,Y^+,\Delta)$.
-By abuse of notation we also denote the corresponding homomorphism of algebraic groups $P\to Q$ by $\phi$.
-We say that $\mathcal{F}_{\mathrm{mSv}}(\phi):\mathcal{F}_{\mathrm{mSv}}(P,X^+,\Gamma)\to \mathcal{F}_{\mathrm{mSv}}(Q,Y^+,\Delta)$ is a \begin{enumerate} \item \emph{Shimura submersion} if the image of $\phi $ contains $Q^{\der}$, \item \emph{quotient Shimura morphism} if $\phi$ is surjective and in this case we call $(Q,Y^+)$ a \emph{quotient Shimura datum} of $(P,X^+)$, \item \emph{Shimura immersion} if the identity component of $\ker \phi$ is a torus, \item \emph{Shimura embedding} if $\phi$ is injective and in this case we call $(P,X^+)$ a \emph{Shimura subdatum} of $(Q,Y^+)$, and \item \emph{Shimura covering} if it is a Shimura submersion and immersion. \end{enumerate} \end{defn}
+By abuse of notation, we also denote the corresponding homomorphism of algebraic groups $P\to Q$ by $\phi$.
+We say that $\mathcal{F}_{\mathrm{mSv}}(\phi):\mathcal{F}_{\mathrm{mSv}}(P,X^+,\Gamma)\to \mathcal{F}_{\mathrm{mSv}}(Q,Y^+,\Delta)$ is a \begin{enumerate} \item \emph{Shimura submersion} if the image of $\phi $ contains $Q^{\der}$, \item \emph{quotient Shimura morphism} if $\phi: P \to Q$ is surjective and in this case we call $(Q,Y^+)$ a \emph{quotient Shimura datum} of $(P,X^+)$, \item \emph{Shimura immersion} if the identity component of $\ker \phi$ is a torus, \item \emph{Shimura embedding} if $\phi: P \to Q$ is injective and in this case we call $(P,X^+)$ a \emph{Shimura subdatum} of $(Q,Y^+)$, and \item \emph{Shimura covering} if it is a Shimura submersion and immersion. \end{enumerate} \end{defn}

 These definitions concern morphisms between connected mixed Shimura varieties but actually depend on the underlying homomorphisms of algebraic groups (and only on these).
-We then also call Shimura submersions, quotient Shimura morphisms, Shimura immersions, embeddings, and coverings the corresponding Shimura morphisms between connected mixed Shimura data as well as the corresponding elements of $\mathfrak{M}_{\textrm{mSv}}$.
+With a slight abuse of language, we also call Shimura submersions, quotient Shimura morphisms, Shimura immersions, embeddings, and coverings the corresponding Shimura morphisms between connected mixed Shimura data as well as the corresponding elements of $\mathfrak{M}_{\textrm{mSv}}$.

-\begin{rmk} A remark about quotient Shimura data and morphisms is in order: In Proposition 2.9 in \cite{PinkDiss}, the quotient of a mixed Shimura datum $(P,X)$ by a normal algebraic subgroup $K$ of $P$ is constructed; it satisfies a certain natural universal property.
+\begin{rmk} In Proposition 2.9 in \cite{PinkDiss}, the quotient of a mixed Shimura datum $(P,X)$ by a normal algebraic subgroup $K$ of $P$ is constructed; it satisfies a certain natural universal property.
 Thanks to Corollary 2.12 in \cite{PinkDiss}, this construction also yields quotients $(P,X^+)/K$ of connected mixed Shimura data $(P,X^+)$ by such subgroups $K$ that are again connected mixed Shimura data.
 One can check that the abovementioned slight difference between our definition and Pink's definition in \cite{PinkDiss} is preserved under taking such quotients.
 Furthermore, one can check that a Shimura morphism $(P,X^+) \to (Q,Y^+)$ is a quotient Shimura morphism if and only if it induces an isomorphism between $(P,X^+)/K$ and $(Q,Y^+)$, where $K = \ker(P \to Q)$. \end{rmk}

 We recall some results from \cite{Pink} that we will use when verifying that \ref{ax:4} holds for our three categories $\mathfrak{C}_{\mathrm{mSv}}$, $\mathfrak{C}_{\mathrm{mSvK}}$, and $\mathfrak{C}_{\mathrm{pSv}}$ and in Section \ref{sec:A5}.